ravindrasinghshah/nyt-bestsellers/README.md

 ## 🔒 Security

+### API Key Protection
-- API keys are stored in environment variables
+- **Netlify Functions**: The NYT API key is stored securely in Netlify environment variables and never exposed to the client
-- No sensitive data is exposed in client-side code
+- **Serverless Architecture**: API key is handled server-side in Netlify Functions, never in client code
+- **No Client-Side Exposure**: The API key is never included in URLs, network requests, or bundled JavaScript
+- **Environment Variables**: API keys are stored in Netlify environment variables (never committed to git)

+### Security Best Practices
-- HTTPS-only API communication
+- HTTPS-only API communication in production
+- CORS enabled for controlled cross-origin requests
 - Input validation and sanitization
+- No sensitive data in client-side code or network logs
+- Serverless functions run in isolated environments

 ## 📄 License